loomio/loomio-docs/user_manual/src/getting_started/key-concepts.md

 ![](Threads.png#width-50)

-Threads are used for many purposes.
-In a board, you will use threads to prepare for a board meeting, discuss matters, share reports, ask questions, vote on resolutions, approve minutes, and so on.
-It's also where your group can develop a consensus or at least a shared understanding of issues important to you.
+Threads are used for many purposes; to prepare for a meeting, discuss matters, share reports, ask questions, vote on proposals, approve actions, and so on.
+It's also where your group can develop a shared understanding of important issues.

 Threads keep everything about a topic in one place.
 Over time you’ll create a useful archive of your organization’s discussions and decisions.

 ### Proposal

-One of the best things about Loomio is its range of tools for gaining a clear view of where your group stands on any matter.
+One of the best things about Loomio is its range of tools to progress a discussion to an outcome.
 Each tool has a slightly different purpose.
 The most common one is a proposal.

 ![](Proposals.png#width-50)